geotrev/core-flux/README.md

 }
 ```

+In the above, `data` is an array of strings describing paths to state properties.
+E.g., `["foo.bar", "bar[0].baz"]`

-Again, you define what `data` is and how it relates to your subscribers!
+But again, you define what `data` is and how it relates to your subscribers and/or state.

 ### Update state